Young fresh and soft, creamy, unripened cheeses

-Store in the refrigerator up to 2 weeks.
+Store in the refrigerator for up to 2 weeks.

-|Best wine pairing||White Wine: Sauvignon Blanc/Fume Blanc, Gewurztraminer, Sancerre, Vouvray, Chardonnay, Chenin Blanc, Mâcon, Côtes du Rhône and Chinon, Grüner Veltliner, dry Riesling, Semillon, Pinot Grigio
+White wine: Sauvignon Blanc/Fume Blanc, Gewurztraminer, Sancerre, Vouvray, Chardonnay, Chenin Blanc, Mâcon, Côtes du Rhône and Chinon, Grüner Veltliner, dry Riesling, Semillon, Pinot Grigio

-Red Wine: Pinot Noir, Zinfandel, Gamay Beaujolais, Merlot
+Red wine: Pinot Noir, Zinfandel, Gamay Beaujolais, Merlot

 Rosé: Dry Rosé, Tavel rosé, Provence Rosé